The Negotiator: Cast

 Tom Bower also appears uncredited as Omar, an unhinged man whom Danny negotiates with at the beginning of the film.

 Production

-The script was originally pitched to Disney subsidiary Hollywood Pictures, with David Hoberman attached as producer, but Disney placed the film into turnaround, and sold the project to New Regency Productions, who at that time had a distribution deal with Warner Bros., with Sylvester Stallone in mind to star.
+The script was originally pitched to Disney subsidiary Hollywood Pictures, with David Hoberman attached as producer, but Disney placed the film into turnaround, and sold the project to New Regency Productions, who at that time had a distribution deal with Warner Bros.
+Pictures, with Sylvester Stallone in mind to star.
 Stallone turned the project down and the role was offered to Samuel L. Jackson, who accepted it.

 Music

 The original score was composed by Graeme Revell.
 Revell described The Negotiator score as difficult due to F. Gary Gray's frequent changes of mind.
 It took about 2–3 months to complete, but ultimately Revell went with his original compositions, which he felt were the right fit for the film.
 While he did not consider the score experimental, he was proud of it as a solid example of the genre, believing it effectively drove the film's rhythm.